LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 ## Conclusion

+* With a 5L compressor it is possible to run at least 5 sessions before the air pressure in the tank is depleted.
 * With a 24L compressor it is possible to run at least 16 sessions before the air pressure in the tank is depleted.